TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Infection mode under mother base wargames, turns DD soldiers to a mix of puppet soldiers and wandering soldiers.
 [youtube]t_6fj8Rkvic[/youtube]
 https://www.youtube.com/watch?v=t_6fj8Rkvic

-Options: "Disable retry", "Game over on combat alert" - to replicate perfect stealth settings

-New for r120
-Setting vehicle patrols to any type of armored vehicle will disable the sideops with multiple armored vehicles to sidestep the invisible vehicle bug.

-"DD prep mode" - "Off","FOB style","Enemy prep levels","Custom prep"
-MB cutscene Options: Override Time, Override weather  - thanks qwertyuiop1234567899 for the suggestion

-Option: Soldier reinforce with all vehicle reinforce types

-DD equip options reworked and extended to enemy soldiers via DD Equip menu (via enemy prep menu or mother base menu) The DD equipment table is decided by a random grade between DD Equip Grade Min/Max, and by default is limited to the equipment you have developed with Allow undeveloped DD equipment chosing from the full range of (security equipable) equipment.
-Note: Equip grade 3 is the minum grade that has all types of weapons.

-Known issue: Some weapons will not give the proper name when picked up and have a blank icon, some weapons scopes will be blacked out.

-New for r119
-Changed remove demon/set demon to add demon points/remove demon points, less ideal since there's no demon value feedback, but prior set direct value didn't work on some peoples games.

-Custom enemy prep config.
-Sidesteps the enemy prep levels and gives more control over enemy prep loadout, chooses randomly between min/max of each setting:
-Weapon deployment percentages -
-Armor deployment percentages - Armor, soft armod (body vest), sheild.
-Headgear deployment percentages - helmet, gas mask, nvg.
-CP detterant percentages - mines, decoys, cameras.
-Soldier ability/counter levels.
-Weapon strength menus.
-'Strong weapons' are different variant/model of weapon for that chosen type.
-Reinforce count - number of reinforcment calls a CP has.
-Vehicle reinforcment level: Works with the vehicle reinforcement settings.
-Ignore combat-deploy supply blocks - Ignores the current results of the Combat Deployment/Dispatch/'cut off the supply' missions that affect enemy prep.

-The order of items in the menu is generally order the equipment is allocated to each soldier in a CP.

-The prior Max enemy prep is now just a profile in the config menu.

 Infinite Heaven features:
 ------------------------------